deepakmotlani/Notes/Spring Core/Spring-Core.md

 - **@ComponentScan** annotation is used with @Configuration annotation to specify the packages to look for Component classes.
 - **@Bean** annotation is used to let Spring framework know that this method should be used to get the bean implementation to inject in Component classes.

+- **@Qualifier** is useful for the situation where you have more than one bean matching the type of dependency and thus resulting in ambiguity.

 **AnnotationConfigApplicationContext** is the implementation of AbstractApplicationContext abstract class and it’s used for autowiring the services to components when annotations are used.

 **ClassPathXmlApplicationContext** is used to get the ApplicationContext object by providing the configuration files location.
 It has multiple overloaded constructors and we can provide multiple config files also.